Global trade

 What is the role of global rules in trade?

-Having the same guidelines levels the playing field for companies and encourage inclusive trade by making opportunities accessible to small- and medium-sized enterprises to integrate foreign markets and global value chains.
+Having the same guidelines levels the playing field for companies and encourage inclusive trade by making opportunities accessible to small- and medium-sized enterprises to integrate into foreign markets and global value chains.

 In addition, ICC also develops guidelines for fields, such as forfaiting, demand guarantees and supply chain finance—all ways that banks work with companies to mitigate the risks involved in trade.